Hexagram 46升Pushing Upward

 — Legge (1882)

-Line 6 is the topmost line of Pushing Upward — the altitude beyond the institutional stairs, the position at which the actor is still rising but can no longer see the configuration above clearly.
-The hexagram is uncommonly honest about this position. 冥升, blind ascent — the actor continues to climb without the visibility that would let them know whether the rise is still being welcomed or whether the configuration has changed beneath them.
+Line 6 is the topmost line of Pushing Upward — the height beyond the institutional stairs, the position where you are still rising but can no longer see the configuration above clearly.
+The hexagram is uncommonly honest about this position. 冥升, blind ascent — you keep climbing without the visibility that would tell you whether the rise is still being welcomed or whether the ground has shifted beneath you.
 The corrective named is unusual: 利于不息之貞, advantage in the unceasing firm correctness.
-The line does not order the actor to stop.
-It orders the actor to continue the climb only on the condition that the firm correctness becomes unceasing — that the discipline of the lower lines is sustained without interruption at the altitude where the actor can no longer verify by sight whether the discipline is still working.
+The line does not order you to stop.
+It permits you to keep climbing only on one condition — that the firm correctness becomes unceasing, that the discipline of the lower lines is sustained without a break at the height where you can no longer verify by sight that it is still working.

 The decision-relevant translation is severe and corrective.
-Founders and executives who reach line 6 typically discover that the rise has carried them past the altitude at which the original feedback loops still work.
-The board has stopped pushing back in the meetings; the market has stopped correcting the public statements; the team has stopped saying the hard thing in the all-hands.
-The configuration has gone quiet not because the climb is complete but because the actor has risen above the positions that were keeping the climb honest.
+People who reach line 6 typically discover that the rise has carried them past the point where the original feedback still works.
+The deputies have stopped pushing back in the meeting; the reviewers have stopped correcting the public statements; the people closest in have stopped saying the hard thing.
+The room has gone quiet not because the climb is complete but because you have risen above the positions that were keeping it honest — the professor no student will contradict, the surgeon no junior will question, the official the staff has learned not to challenge.
 The hexagram is explicit that the blind ascent is not an automatic failure — advantage is named — but the advantage is conditioned on the firm correctness becoming unceasing.
-The actor who continues to climb without that discipline produces the line-6 blind ascent without the corrective; the actor who sustains the unceasing correctness can climb on.
-Read against the Xiang commentary's prescription — accumulate the small to make the great — line 6 is the altitude at which the accumulation has to be done internally, without the external feedback that made it easier at lower lines.
+Keep climbing without that discipline and you get the blind ascent without its corrective; sustain the unceasing correctness and you can climb on.
+Read against the Xiang commentary's prescription — accumulate the small to make the great — line 6 is the height at which the accumulation has to be done internally, without the external feedback that made it easier lower down.

 PostureWood growing through earth · accumulating the small